Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Be advised; prescribed burning is a commonly used management tool at Loess Hills State Forest.
 When conditions allow, burning may occur anytime with little advance notice.
 When used for management prescribed burning can enhance habitats for rare species of plants and animals, restoring/maintaining fire-dependant natural communities, wildlife management, maintenance of viewsheds, hazardous fuel reduction, and helping to control invasive species.
 Before visiting the forest please contact the visitors center (712-456-2924) to ensure units you want to visit will be open to the public.
 For more information on using prescribed fire as a management tool please contact the DNR Fire Program at 515-233-8067 or visit http://www.iowadnr.gov/fire.

 Preparation Canyon State Park, 340 acres, is located on the northeast corner of the Preparation Canyon Unit of the state forest.
 This park offers picnicking and hiking trails with backpack camp sites.
-The site of the town of Preparation, a Mormon gathering place with an interesting history is located in the southeast corner of the park.
+The site of the town of Preparation, a Mormon gathering place with an interesting history is located in the southeast corner of the park and is managed by the LHSF staff.

 The Mondamin Unit, 1,096 acres, is east of the Town of Mondamin, 3 miles on Highway 127.

 The entire forest is open to hunting except for areas within 200 yards of residences and the headquarters area.
-The entire forest is also open to hiking, nature study, and cross country skiing.
-There is good all weather and dirt road accessibility to the forest area's 34 parking lots.
+The entire forest is also open to hiking, nature study, and cross country skiing on the 38 miles of trails are located across the four units..
+There is good all weather and dirt road accessibility to the forest area's 42 parking lots.

 Visitor Center Hours

 Due to a fifty percent reduction in State funding to the Forestry Bureau since 2008, The Loess Hills State Forest Visitor Center has had to reduce staff and hours of operations.
 From October 28th through May 2nd, the visitor center will be open by appointment only.
 May 3rd through October 27th, the visitor center will be staffed by volunteers Fridays, Saturdays, and Sundays 1 p.m. to 4 p.m.
-Groups and tours can make an appointment by contacting the visitor center.
+Groups and tours can make an appointment by contacting the visitor center or call 712-456-2924.

 If you have comments or want to know what you can do to help restore service, please contact Forestry Bureau Chief Paul Tauke at 515-725-8450 or at Paul.Tauke@dnr.iowa.gov.
 We apologize for any inconvenience.